Experience (EXP) H1 2026 earnings summary

 Outlook and guidance

-Management expects earnings recovery to take longer than previously anticipated due to slower domestic consumption, gradual international tourism recovery, and ongoing macroeconomic pressures.
+Management expects earnings recovery to take longer than previously anticipated due to slower domestic consumption, gradual international tourism return, and macroeconomic pressures.

 Focus remains on operational discipline, cost control, pricing and channel strategy review, and organic growth.

-Skydive Australia business unit is under review, with outcomes to be shared before FY26 results.
+Skydive Australia business unit under operational review, with outcomes to be shared before FY26 results.

 Latest events from Experience